Bavarian Football Works: Bayern Munich Blog Q & A

 Tom: I said this on a podcast episode recently, but ANY side that loses a goal scorer that can easily give you 20-30 goals per season is going to be a huge miss, no matter what club you are.
 As we know, Lewandowski was that type of striker and broke a long-standing Bundesliga record, having reached a tally of 41 two seasons ago, literally scoring the 41st with his last touch of the football for the 2020/21 season – you can’t write a script that good!

-Sravan: Nagelsmann played around tactically and his team had a blistering start to the season, scoring 15 goals in 3 matches.
-But then they turned a corner and Bayern are 4 matches without a win.
-This is the worst start in 12 years, and they even lost their record-breaking 87-game scoring streak dating Feb 2020.
+Sravan: Nagelsmann played around tactically, and his team had a blistering start to the season, scoring 15 goals in 3 matches.
+But then they turned a corner and Bayern are four matches without a win.
+This is the worst start in twelve years, and they even lost their record-breaking 87-game scoring streak dating Feb 2020.
 How would you rate the season so far?
 How is life at Bayern without a single focal point in the attack?

+Tom: Man, this is hard to answer, especially with how good we’ve been in the Champions League thus far against difficult opponents in Inter Milan and Barcelona.
+We’ve seen how deadly our attack can be when we’re on our day, and we’ve still scored a league-best 19 goals in the Bundesliga, but we’ve just needlessly dropped points against Monchengladbach, VfB Stuttgart, Union Berlin and Augsburg – no excuses.

 ~